gbrammer/grizli/docs/grizli/install.rst

-If you are planning to run simultaneous fits to grism spectra plus photometry using the `eazy-py <https://github.com/gbrammer/eazy-py>`_ connection, install ``eazy-py`` from the repository to ensure that you get *its* dependencies.
+If you are planning to run simultaneous fits to grism spectra plus photometry using the `eazy-py <https://github.com/gbrammer/eazy-py>`_ connection, install ``eazy-py`` from the repository to ensure that you get *its* dependencies and templates.

 - Change directories to the location where you store code locally and activate the environment.